DaClan008/argme/README.md

 ### Other Options

-Additional to the above are the follwing:
+Additional to the above are the following:

 Property | Type | Description |
 ---------|------|-------------|